Interesting Facts I Bet You Never Knew About WRITE ONLINE REVIEW

 Should a Review Aim to Convince?

-I am sure that you know the answer of that, but just in case, the answer is” NO”
+I am sure that you know the answer to that, but just in case, the answer is” NO”

-If you research how to write a good online review and you stumble on this headline: “How to Write Convincing Reviews” don’t waste your time as the word “convincing” usually stand for “fake“.
+If you research how to write a good online review and you stumble on this headline: “How to Write Convincing Reviews” don’t waste your time as the word “convincing” usually stands for “fake“.

 Keep It Real

 Remember: Keep this in mind: When writing a review, you want to represent the prospective buyer’s best interest!
 If you don’t and put money ahead of the customer, you will set yourself for failure!

 Your Reviews should not be “convincing.”
 You have to keep it real.
 They should be completely honest and based on your user experience, without any agenda behind it!

 Ideally, your review should include your personal experience of the product under review.

 [stextbox id=’grey’]…the Endorsement Guides let endorsers know that they shouldn’t talk about their experience with a product if they haven’t tried it, or make claims about a product that would require proof they don’t have (1)[/stextbox]

 But What About When It Is Not Possible?